On Averaging and Extrapolation for Gradient Descent: Averaging is Strictly Worse than the Last Iterate

-\begin{remark}[Extension to Projected/Proximal Gradient Descent] Reasoning virtually identical to the above can be applied to the proximal gradient method.
+Reasoning virtually identical to the above can be applied to the proximal gradient method.
+We focus on the constant stepsize case, but the argument can be similarly extended to appropriate non-constant sequences.
 Consider minimizing an additive composite function $\psi = f +r $ where $f,r$ are both convex.
 Denote the proximal mapping by

-and then iterate according to $x_{k+1}=\mathrm{prox}_{h_k r}(x_k-\frac{h_k}{L}\nabla f(x_k))$.
+and then iterate according to $x_{k+1}=\mathrm{prox}_{(h/L) r} (x_k-\frac{h}{L}\nabla f(x_k))$.
 We note that projected gradient descent is a special case where we take $r$ as the indicator function of a closed, convex set.
-In \cite[Theorem 7]{Teboulle_4T_Analytical}, Teboulle and Vaisbourd proved for any $L$-smooth $f$, the proximal gradient method with constant stepsize $h \in (0,1]$ satisfies
+In \cite[Theorem 7]{Teboulle_4T_Analytical} Teboulle and Vaisbourd proved for any $L$-smooth $f$, the proximal gradient method with constant stepsize $h \in (0,1]$ satisfies

 and